SB-2281

 Plain Language

-Health care providers that deploy AI systems to interact with patients via remote communication (telehealth, videoconference, electronic messaging, etc.) must disclose to the patient or authorized representative that they are interacting with AI.
-The disclosure must be clear and conspicuous, provided before or at the time of interaction (or as soon as reasonably possible in emergencies), and must include either a disclaimer that the communication was AI-generated or that it was AI-generated and reviewed by a natural person.
-It must also include clear instructions for how the patient can contact a human health care provider or appropriate natural person directly.
+Health care providers that deploy AI systems to interact with patients via remote communication (telehealth, videoconference, electronic messaging, etc.) must disclose to the patient or their authorized representative before or at the start of the interaction that they are communicating with AI — not a human.
+The disclosure must be clear and conspicuous and must include either a disclaimer that the communication was generated by AI, or that it was generated by AI and reviewed by a natural person.
+It must also include clear instructions on how the patient can reach a human health care provider or appropriate natural person.
+In an emergency, the disclosure may be made as soon as reasonably possible after the interaction begins.

 Statutory Text